Amorpha apiculata: Taxonomy

 This species was described by Ira Loren Wiggins in 1933.
 Botanist Robert L. Wilbur notes similarities to Amorpha californica, as they overlap in range, although he states that both species can be distinguished each other based on vegetative or reproductive characteristics, such as the hairless fruit, white vexillum, and the longer filaments on A. apiculata.
 Molecular phylogenetics has supported their close relationship, with A. californica and A. apiculata creating a well-supported clade.
 The A. californica and A. apiculata clade appears to be the earliest diverging in the genus.

 Distribution

-This species is one of the rarest species of Amorpha, and is only endemic to the Sierra de San Pedro Martir and its foothills west to San Quintin.
+This species is one of the rarest species of Amorpha, and is only endemic to the Sierra de San Pedro Mártir and its foothills west to San Quintin.